DavidGalGom/Post-API/README.md

 This project is an API rest of post, is done with node.js + express using typescript, eslint, Mongoose as database, Jest for unit test and Cypress for integration tests.

-The project is deployed in Heroku: https://api-post-serverless.herokuapp.com ;

-Lately, using the AWS the project will be released serverless.

 I've added husky and github workflows to help me code better.

 There is an auth and isAdminAuth method using jsonwebtoken.